 The lead director plays an important role in our Board's leadership structure.
-Non-management directors meet in executive session after each regular quarterly meeting of our Board.
-The lead director chairs these meetings of non-management directors.
+Independent directors meet in executive session after each regular quarterly meeting of our Board.
+The lead director chairs these meetings of independent directors.
 Our lead director also currently serves as Chairman of the Nominating and Governance Committee, the principal Board committee charged with responsibility for the Board's leadership structure.
-In this dual role, the lead director facilitates the ability of non-management directors to fulfill their responsibilities and provides a structure for communicating any concerns that non-management directors may have directly to Loews's senior management.
+In this dual role, the lead director facilitates the ability of independent directors to fulfill their responsibilities and provides a structure for communicating any concerns that independent directors may have directly to Loews's senior management.